Gpower01/People_Counter_App_Project/WRITEUP.md

 ## Model Selection

 This project utilised ssd_mobilenet_v2_coco_2018_03_29 to deploy the "People_counter_app", the model selected should not have been converted Intermediate Representation (IR) format, so I seleted the model from [public_model_zoo](https://github.com/opencv/open_model_zoo/tree/master/models/public/) used for this project.
+I chose this model because it provided a good detection with regards to the number of person in the video frame per time, prediction accuracy and fast infereence time.

 - ssd_mobilenet_v2_coco

 SSD_MObilenet is a Single-Shot multibox Detection (SSD) network model used for object detection.
 The model input is a blob that consists of a single image of 1x3x300x300 in RGB format.
 This means that I have to process the model before delpoying the app.
 The original model input is in RGB format while converted model is in BGR format.
 The pre-process model also shows the number of detection boxes, channels, width and height (n, c, w, h) which is documented in the main.py.

-## Downloading and converting the model
+## Downloading the model

-The folowing steps where taken to download and convert the model to Intermediate Representation (IR)
+The folowing steps where taken to download the model from the public_model_zoo

+1. Download the model using the command: wget http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz

+2. Extract the tar file using: tar -xvf ssd_mobilenet_v2_coco_2018_03_29.tar.gz

+## Converting the model into Intermediate Representation model

+1. cd into the extracted model folder

+2. Convert the model to IR using the following command argument:

+python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json

 ## Explaining Custom Layers